royalkingzeher/royalkingzeher/README.md

 - 👋 Hi, I’m @royalkingzeher
 - 👀 I’m interested in coding and reading .
-- 🌱 I’m currently pursuing B.Tech Computer Science in specialization Devops+CCVT(3nd Year).
+- 🌱 I'm a DevOps and Web Dev Enthusiast, a pre-final year student at University of Petroleum and Energy Studies currenly pursuing BTech CSE in DevOps
 - 📫 Yo can reach me through whatsapp on 7055458296
+-

 <!---
 royalkingzeher/royalkingzeher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.